DjAntaki/python-automata/doc/prompt.rst

  | >>> nfa1 = nfa_input()

-The instruction given by the prompt should be sufficient for good use.
+The instructions given by the prompt should be sufficient for good use.

 .. automodule:: prompt
    :members: